 Stellar Repair for Outlook will effectively solve .pst file corruption or damage.
-With a repaired .pst file you will not only have access to all the emails and contacts that may have been lost, but the indexing process will complete successfully.
+With a repaired .pst file you will not only have access to all the emails and contacts that may have been lost, but the indexing process will be complete successfully.

 This means that future email searches will return the correct results.
 Basically, Outlook search will work once again as it should.

 2. Perform an SFC scan

 - Click Start and type cmd in the search box, then select Run as Administrator.